Corpus Christi (2019 film): Plot

-Daniel is a devout Catholic serving a sentence for second-degree murder, but his criminal background prevents him from pursuing his dream of becoming a priest upon release.
-He is assigned to work in a sawmill in a village, and while visiting the local Catholic church, he pretends to be a priest.
-The vicar of that church meets Daniel wholly believing his lie, and leaves him in charge of the church while he is away for a medical treatment.
+Daniel, a devout Catholic serving a sentence for second-degree murder, finds his dream of becoming a priest upon release thwarted by his criminal background.
+Assigned to work in a sawmill in a village, he visits the local Catholic church, pretending to be a priest.
+The vicar of the church believes his lie and leaves him in charge while away for medical treatment.

 Daniel begins performing all the duties of a priest and enjoys it.

-The parishioners enjoy his unorthodox methods, even his unexpected claim from the pulpit to be a murderer, but they have mixed feelings when he starts asking about a recent car accident that left the community united in anger against the person they believe responsible, an adult man driving alone who died in the crash that also killed six teenagers in the other car.
-The man had been an unpopular outcast for years, notorious for violent behavior and threats, while the villagers refuse to entertain the idea that the teenagers had been responsible.
-Daniel learns from a new friend, Marta, whose brother was one of the victims, that she secretly has a video her brother had sent her hours before the accident, showing the group (including the driver) drinking heavily and doing drugs, but she has not shared it.
-The mayor warns Daniel away from pursuing the matter further, insists that the issue has been put to rest.
-The point of contention is whether the driver should be buried in the village cemetery with the other victims.
-Daniel discovers that months after the accident his cremated remains await burial and many of the villagers have sent hateful, threatening letters to his widow, who has been ostracized for maintaining that her husband had been sober for years and did not cause the crash.
-Daniel and a guilt-ridden Marta confront the villagers with these letters and Daniel decides to conduct a burial service for the solo driver.
-Marta's mother throws her out of the house for bringing out the letters, and she asks to stay at the temporary rectory with Daniel; while there, they make love.
+The parishioners appreciate his unorthodox methods, even when he unexpectedly confesses to being a murderer from the pulpit.
+However, they have mixed feelings when he starts probing a recent car accident.
+An adult man driving alone died in the crash, along with six teenagers in the other car.
+While the man was an unpopular outcast known for violent behavior, the villagers refuse to consider the possibility that the teenagers were at fault.

+Daniel learns from a new friend, Marta, whose brother was one of the victims, about a video her brother sent her hours before the accident.
+The video shows the group, including the driver, drinking heavily and doing drugs, but she hasn't shared it.
+The mayor warns Daniel against further inquiry, insisting the matter is settled.
+The disagreement revolves around whether the driver should be buried in the village cemetery with the other victims.

+Months after the accident, Daniel discovers that the cremated remains of the driver await burial.
+Many villagers have sent hateful, threatening letters to his widow, who has been ostracized for maintaining her husband's innocence.
+Daniel and a guilt-ridden Marta confront the villagers with these letters, and Daniel decides to conduct a burial service for the solo driver.
+Marta's mother kicks her out for revealing the letters, and she seeks refuge in the temporary rectory with Daniel, where they become intimate.

-During the burial service, many of the villagers put aside their hate and pay their respects.
-Before the Mass planned to follow the burial, the priest from Daniel's youth detention center arrives, having been tipped off that the village's new priest is an impostor.
-He tells Daniel to pack his bags immediately, but Daniel sneaks out a window and goes to the church to celebrate his "farewell Mass".
-Before starting, he removes his shirt to display his tattoos, and leaves the church.
-Daniel is sent back to jail where the brother of the man he murdered is now a fellow convict.
-They engage in a brutal fight, Daniel gains the upper hand, and the other prisoners allow him to walk free.
+During the burial service, many villagers set aside their animosity and pay their respects.
+Before the planned Mass following the burial, the priest from Daniel's youth detention center arrives, having been tipped off about the impostor.
+He tells Daniel to leave immediately, but Daniel escapes through a window and proceeds to celebrate his "farewell Mass", revealing his tattoos before departing.

+Daniel is sent back to jail, where he encounters the brother of the man he murdered.
+They engage in a brutal fight, and Daniel emerges victorious.
+The other prisoners allow him to walk free.